Bluegrass Guitar: Rattling the Leaves Off the Trees

 Swing it Baby…

 At this point in our discussion, there is no lilt or swing indicated.
-If executed exactly as shown above, the resulting “music” would sound very mechanical – as if a 1980’s era computer was doing the composing and performing.
+If executed exactly as shown in the “no swing” timing diagram above, especially for slow or medium speed songs, the resulting “music” would sound very mechanical – as if a 1980’s era computer was doing the composing and performing.
 So, let’s introduce some swing, in order to illustrate what starts to happen in a real bluegrass band.

 As the red arrows indicate, both of the sixteenth note guitar upstrokes – the “pa” and the “a” – have moved to the right.
 Also note that some of the banjo notes have moved to the right an equal amount.
 In addition, the grace notes that precede the mandolin chop have moved to the right.
 And the bass notes are lengthened so the end of the note coincides with the new “swung” beat.
 All these notes are still aligned but occur a few tens of milliseconds later in time.